osmandapp/web/main/docs/user/navigation/voice-navigation.md

 ![System timeout screen control Android](@site/static/img/navigation/route/system_timeout_android.png)

-- *<Translate android="true" ids="wake_time"/>* - If "Keep Screen On" is turned on, the device's screen does not apply a timeout after waking up.
+- *<Translate android="true" ids="wake_time"/>* - If Keep Screen On is turned on, the device's screen does not apply a timeout after waking up.
 If it is disabled, you can set the time after which the device's screen will turn off if you do not interact with it, from 5 to 60 seconds.

 ![Timeout after wakeup Android](@site/static/img/navigation/route/timeout_after_wakeup_android.png) ![Timeout after wakeup Android](@site/static/img/navigation/route/timeout_after_wakeup_1_android.png)